Anthrocon/www/content/Venue/hotel/index.md

 {{< img src="2024 Kaze-6533.jpg" hint="picture" attr="Kaze" attrlink="https://www.furtrack.com/index/photographer:kaze_shiba" >}}
 {{< /columns >}}

+**A limited number of rooms will be set aside for people who are eligible for advance hotel booking (such as Ultrasponsors/Supersponsors)**.
+This is to allow attendees a chance to reserve a room at each hotel without having a hotel fill up before general opening.
+We will send the general hotel reservation link to all registered attendees on February 25th, so you will have a second chance if you do not get the hotel room of your choice during advance booking.

 **Do NOT book through a hotel’s website if you want to get Anthrocon’s rates (subject to availability)**.
-Reservations must be made through our booking link in order to get the convention rate - if you make a reservation outside of Anthrocon's hotel block, it cannot be transferred into Anthrocon’s block.
+Reservations must be made through our booking link in order to get the convention rate — if you make a reservation outside of Anthrocon's hotel block, it cannot be transferred into Anthrocon’s block.

 - An email will be sent out to your registered email at the date/time listed above.
 If you register after the General booking date, the link needed to reserve a hotel room will be included in the confirmation email from your registration. ***Anthrocon is not responsible for lost or undeliverable emails***.
-Check your spam or promotional folders if you do not receive the email at the listed time.
+Check your spam and promotional folders if you do not receive the email at the listed time.
 - **If you do not know** your roommates' names or email addresses, you may put “pending” as a placeholder and then contact Orchid Events to update their information once known.
 - **Only one room may be booked per registered attendee**, as it is linked to the registration.
-- **A limited number of rooms will be set aside for people who are eligible for advance hotel booking (such as Ultrasponsors/Supersponsors)**.
-This is to allow attendees a chance to reserve a room at each hotel without having a hotel fill up before general opening.
-We will send the general hotel reservation link to all registered attendees on February 2nd, so you will have a second chance if you do not get the hotel room of your choice during advance booking.
 - A one-night deposit will NOT be required.
 However, a valid credit card must be linked to the room reservation at the time of booking.
 Cancellations or changes can be made without penalty until May 16th, 2025 — after that date, cancellations will be charged a one-night penalty (room and tax) at the hotel’s rate.

 ***